patrickbwarren/transam-triton/EMULATOR.md

 More here...

-#### Firmware

-The Monitor code that implements the Z function is rather compact and takes some shortcuts.
+The Monitor code that implements the Z function is tightly written and takes some shortcuts.

 The entry point from L7.2 monitor is at address `0x0f1c` and the code